microsoft/Windows-Driver-Developer-Supplemental-Tools/README.md

     2. If using Visual Studio version 17.7 or below with WHCP_21H2 or WHCP_22H2:

-    Follow special instructions for WHCP_21H2 and WHCP_22H2 using VS17.7 at the end of this readme
+    Follow special instructions for WHCP_21H2 and WHCP_22H2 using VS17.7 at the end of this readme.

     **For ALL OTHER BRANCHES:**